michelepatella/mmeletricarservice.it/README.md

 The client-side is a modern, production-grade React.js application.

-- **Component-driven Architecture**: UI compose of reusable, atomic components
+- **Component-driven Architecture**: UI compose of reusable, atomic components.
-- **Routing**: Navigation managed via Hash Routing, supporting both static and dynamic routes
+- **Routing**: Navigation managed via Hash Routing, supporting both static and dynamic routes.
-- **Styling & Theming**: Styling using Ant Design components, CSS and design tokens
+- **Styling & Theming**: Styling using Ant Design components, CSS and design tokens.
-- **State Management**: Local state handled with React's hooks (`useState`, `useEffect`, etc.) and logic is abstracted into custom hooks to promote reuse
+- **State Management**: Local state handled with React's hooks (`useState`, `useEffect`, etc.) and logic is abstracted into custom hooks to promote reuse.
-- **Data Fetching**: All data interactions go through serverless functions, acting as middleware between the frontend and Supabase, managed via a custom hook acting as fecthing manager
+- **Data Fetching**: All data interactions go through serverless functions, acting as middleware between the frontend and Supabase, managed via a custom hook acting as fecthing manager.
-- **Performance & Optimization**: Lazy loading, image modern formats and other tricks to optimize performance
+- **Performance & Optimization**: Lazy loading, image modern formats and other tricks to optimize performance.
-- **Responsive & Accessible UI**: Design follows mobile-first approach, enhanced by advanced UI components and animations
+- **Responsive & Accessible UI**: Design follows mobile-first approach, enhanced by advanced UI components and animations.

 The application is composed of static and dynamic routes to serve both marketing and functional purposes: